Roman-Simone/CLIMBER_RECOGNIZER/README.md

         ```
         python TrackingClimber.py
         ```
-        N.B. if you want to change the method change the string
+        if you want to change the tracking modes change the variable method:
+        ```
+        method = "BackgroundSubtractorKNN"
+        or
+        method = "OpticalFlow"
+        ```